vblanco20-1/vulkan-guide/docs/chapter-1/vulkan_init_code.md

 ## Cleaning up resources
-We need to make sure that all of the Vulkan resources we create are correctly deleted when the app exists.
+We need to make sure that all of the Vulkan resources we create are correctly deleted, when the app exists.

 For that, go to the `VulkanEngine::cleanup()` function